 Tim Philip BS (’18)

-Tim graduated in the Spring of 2018 with a BS in Biology and participated in the MiniPharma collaborative group.
+Tim graduated in the Spring of 2018 with a BS in Biology and participated in the MiniPharma collaborative group during his time with the Taube Lab.
 He is currently a student at the Texas College of Osteopathic Medicine.

 Daniel Goyco BS (’17)